uoregon-libraries/ojs-podman/README.md

 image other than "wrapper" stuff like Apache overrides, the base app configuration template, etc.

-The database is initialized in dev setups so that you don't have to run the web installer, and you don't need the config file to be writeable by Apache.
-In production you can use `docker/init.sql` directly if desired, or use the installer and manage the config file more directly.
+The database needs to be initialized using the `init.sql` file, or else you'll have to run the installer, which means first modifying your OJS config directly in the container / volume.
+See the config section below for details on editing the configuration for this exact situation.

 When containers are started up, because the image defines a new entrypoint, there's a one-time step which will swap configuration variables from the